-- 1. Even where lighting is provided, personal safety concerns may still act to discourage the use of some sections of greenway at quiet times.
+- Even where lighting is provided, personal safety concerns may still act to discourage the use of some sections of greenway at quiet times.
 In some sections of the network, greenway routes may also have a steeper gradient than alternative roads or follow a more circuitous route.
-The provision of the greenway network is therefore not an alternative to ensuring that the road network in general is also safe for walking and cycling. - 2.
-Crossing facilities where the greenway network interacts with the road network should, where possible, align with the desire line of the greenway network and a high level of priority should be afforded to crossing pedestrians and cyclists.
+The provision of the greenway network is therefore not an alternative to ensuring that the road network in general is also safe walking and cycling. - Crossing facilities where the greenway network interacts with the road network should, where possible, align with the desire line of the greenway network and a high level of priority should be afforded to crossing pedestrians and cyclists.
 Crossings should also be wide enough to avoid conflict between pedestrians and cyclists. - 3.
 Entry treatments and appropriate signage are needed where greenways cross the road network, to alert road users to the presence of pedestrians and cyclist (and vice versa). - 4.
 As detailed in Section 3.1.1, it is recommended that connections are provided between the proposed greenway network and existing bus stops on the N11 in the vicinity of Willow Park/St. Laurence College. - 5.
-It is recommended that there is an access point to the proposed greenway utilising the Brides Glen Viaduct and the grounds of Loughlinstown Hospital from the internal pedestrian and cycle route, to improve access to Cherrywood for pedestrians and cyclists from the south east.
+Safe and convenient access points to the proposed greenway utilising the Brides Glen Viaduct and the grounds of Loughlinstown Hospital should be provided from both the Grand Parade/Cherrywood Avenue junction and the south east corner of Cherrywood Avenue, to improve access to Cherrywood for pedestrians and cyclists from the south east.